Opinion fluctuations and disagreement in social networks: Belief evolution model

 so that the belief $X_a(t)$ does not converge almost surely.

-On the other hand, observe that, since $\sum_{k>n}2^{-k}|W(k)|\le2^{-n}$, the series $X_a:=\sum_{k\ge1}2^{-k}W(k)$ is sample-wise converging.
+On the other hand, observe that, since $\sum_{k>n}2^{-k}|B(k)|\le2^{-n}$, the series $X_a:=\sum_{k\ge1}2^{-k}B(k)$ is sample-wise converging.
 It follows that, as $t$ grows large, the time-reversed process converges to $X_a$, with probability one, and, a fortiori, in distribution.
-Notice that, for all positive integer $k$, the binary $k$-tuples $\{W(1),\ldots,W(k)\}$ and $\{W(k),\ldots,W(1)\}$ are uniformly distributed over $\{0,1\}^k$, and independent from the Poisson arrival process $N(t)$.
+Notice that, for all positive integer $k$, the binary $k$-tuples $\{B(1),\ldots,B(k)\}$ and $\{B(k),\ldots,B(1)\}$ are uniformly distributed over $\{0,1\}^k$, and independent from the Poisson arrival process $N(t)$.
 It follows that, for all $t\ge0$, the random variable $\ola X_a(t)$ has the same distribution as $X_a(t)$.
 Therefore, $X_a(t)$ converges in distribution to $X_a$ as $t$ grows large.
 Moreover, it is a standard fact (see e.g.~\cite[pag.92]{RaoSwift06}) that $X_a$ is uniformly distributed over the interval $[0,1]$.
 Hence, the probability distribution of $X_a(t)$ is asymptotically uniform on $[0,1]$.

 The analysis can in fact be extended to any trust parameter $\theta_{is}=\theta_{is'}=\theta\in(0,1)$.
-In this case, one gets that converges almost surely to the stationary belief \be X_a:=\theta(1-\theta)^{-1}\sum_{k\ge1}(1-\theta)^kW(k)\,.\ee As explained in \cite[Section 2.6]{DiaconisFreedman99}, for every value of $\theta$ in $(1/2,1)$, the probability law of $X_a$ is singular, and in fact supported on a Cantor set.
+In this case, one gets that converges in law to the stationary belief \be X_a:=\theta(1-\theta)^{-1}\sum_{k\ge1}(1-\theta)^kB(k)\,.\ee As explained in \cite[Section 2.6]{DiaconisFreedman99}, for every value of $\theta$ in $(1/2,1)$, the probability law of $X_a$ is singular, and in fact supported on a Cantor set.
 In contrast, for almost all values of $\theta\in(0,1/2)$, the probability law of $X_a$ is absolutely continuous with respect to Lebesgue's measure.\footnote{See \cite{PeresSolomyak96}.
 In fact, explicit counterexamples of values of $\theta\in(0,1/2)$ for which the asymptotic measure is singular are known.
-For example, Erd\"os \cite{Erdos39,Erdos40} showed that, if $\theta=(3-\sqrt5)/2$, then the probability law of $X_a $ is singular.} In the extreme case $\theta=1$, it is not hard to see that $X_a(t)=W(N(t))$ converges in distribution to a random variable $X_a$ with Bernoulli($1/2$) distribution.
-On the other hand, observe that, regardless of the fine structure of the probability law of the stationary belief $X_a$, i.e.,~on whether it is absolutely continuous or singular, it is not hard to characterize its moments for all values of $\theta\in(0,1]$.
-In fact, it follows from (\ref{Xadef}), that the expected value of $X_a$ is given by
+For example, Erd\"os \cite{Erdos39,Erdos40} showed that, if $\theta=(3-\sqrt5)/2$, then the probability law of $X_a $ is singular.} In the extreme case $\theta=1$, it is not hard to see that $X_a(t)=B(N(t))$ converges in distribution to a random variable $X_a$ with Bernoulli($1/2$) distribution.
+On the other hand, observe that, regardless of the fine structure of the probability law of the stationary belief $X_a$, i.e.,~on whether it is absolutely continuous or singular, its moments can be characterized for all values of $\theta\in(0,1]$.
+In fact, it follows from (\ref{Xadef}) that the expected value of $X_a$ is given by